domsinclair/IshmaelPHP-Core/CONTRIBUTING.md

 - Minimum supported PHP: 8.2.

 ## Release process (automated)
 We use Release Please to automate releases and CHANGELOG.md updates.
+For a detailed explanation of this process, see [Docs/Release-Please-Guide.md](../Docs/Release-Please-Guide.md).

 1. Land changes on `main` using Conventional Commits in PR titles.
 2. Release Please opens a release PR with a generated changelog.
 3. When the release PR is merged, a tag and GitHub Release are created (e.g., `v0.1.0`).